- How does carpool work?

 Pre-K students will report to their classroom.
 Kindergarten students will report to the auditorium.
-1st – 5th Grade students will report to the playground.
+1st – 5th grade students will report to the playground.

 For Afternoon Pick Up:

 For Drivers: Again enter from Wonderland Trail.
 However, it is difficult to turn left there, and it is recommended that cars enter the line by heading east on Alta Vista from Cox Lane.
 Students will be released beginning at 2:56 and wait in their classrooms.
 Members of the staff will use walkie talkies to communicate to teachers the release of students.
-Parents will need to have their numbered tag hanging from the rear view mirror.
+Parents will need to have their numbered carpool tag hanging from the rear view mirror.
 Carpool tags are available in the front office.

 This is a busy time of day.
-Please help to keep the line moving by doing the following: • Having your tag on your rear view mirror • Keep the line moving (do not park in the lane) • During loading, keep conversations with teachers to a minimum.
+Please help to keep the line moving by doing the following: • Hang your tag on your rear view mirror • Keep the line moving (do not park in the lane) • During loading, keep conversations with teachers to a minimum.
 (Do not stop or get out of your vehicle to speak with teachers or administrators) • Watch for pedestrians.